pnp/blog/content/post/spfx-toolkit-vscode-v-3-0-release/index.md

 In the third and last step, you need to decide if you will be deploying to a tenant or a site app catalog.
 If you pick the site-level app catalog you don't need to provide the URL manually as the SharePoint Framework Toolkit is already aware of your app catalogs so it will present you a dropdown to select one of the sites from the list.
 As a last option, you may mark if the package will be deployed to all sub-sites, for the site-level app catalog, or to the whole tenant, if you are deploying to the tenant app catalog.

-After that you may hit on the generate button and wait for the magic to happen.
+After that, you may hit the generate button and wait for the magic to happen.
 After the flow is generated you will get additional guidance on how to set up a new pipeline based on a YAML file in Azure DevOps after you push it to the repo.
 Also if you selected the application login method for generating the Entra App Registration, you will get additional details of your newly created application registration in Entra ID, together with a direct link to it and its details ready to be copied and used in the pipeline.

 ![CI/CD form result](images/ado9.png)